imsweb/naaccr-xml/README.md

 ### Using the Graphical User Interface (Standalone)

-The library contains an experimental GUI that wraps some of the utility methods and provides a more user-friendly environment for processing files.
+The library contains an standalone GUI that wraps some of the utility methods and provides a more user-friendly environment for processing files.

 To start the GUI, just double-click the JAR file created from this project; it will invoke the main GUI class ([Standalone](https://github.com/imsweb/naaccr-xml/blob/master/src/main/java/com/imsweb/naaccrxml/gui/Standalone.java)).